It is possible to go bankrupt in the UK if you have already moved abroad. However it depends where you are living.

-Can you still go Bankrupt in the UK if you have moved within the EU
+Can you go Bankrupt if you have moved abroad – within the EU?

 Prior to April 2016 if you moved from England & Wales to another European Union (EU) county you could still declare yourself bankrupt in the UK for 3 months.

 However changes were introduced in April 2016 as a result of the Enterprise and Regulatory Reform Act.
 Now as soon as you move to another EU country you lose the right to go Bankrupt here.

 Where you live in another EU country and find that you are struggling with your debts in the UK you will have to use the insolvency rules and procedures in your local country.